Account of John: Reception by Latter Day Saints

-For Latter Day Saints the translation incidentally answers the question of the authorship of the Gospel of John, something that has been debated since at least the 2nd century.
+For Latter Day Saints, the translation incidentally answers the question of authorship of the Johannine works—something that has been debated since at least the 2nd century.

-Steven C. Harper suggests that the parchment of John was an original source for the Gospel of John.
+Steven C. Harper suggests that the parchment of John was a source for the Gospel of John.

-Writing in Ensign magazine, Larry E. Dahl of Brigham Young University interprets the canonised account of John as an excerpt from a longer record, suggesting that the full hidden account of John would have included a first-hand account of the Mount of Transfiguration.
+Writing in Ensign magazine, Larry E. Dahl of Brigham Young University interprets the canonised account of John as an excerpt from a longer record, suggesting that the full hidden account of John would have included a first-hand account of the transfiguration of Jesus.